“They say he’s got an ’81 Firebird, I’m still in my ’79”

 As for the music itself, I loved it.
-It spoke to me in ways I did not understand since I had nothing in common with the people creating it, or their life experiences ( I was also obsessed with soul man Billy Preston, so there you go).
+It spoke to me in ways I did not understand since I had nothing in common with the people creating it or their life experiences ( I was also obsessed with soul man Billy Preston, so there you go).
 I listened religiously to Casey Kasem’s Top 40 on Sunday mornings with anticipation, hoping for a new smoothie to spend my allowance on.
-The deal was, if you had a neatly trimmed beard, and were leaning on a sports car, in a crumpled, yet clean, linen suit, with the sun descending behind you on the cover, and your single was at least # 39 in the chart, I bought your record.
-I trusted you, and I loved you.
-My big obsession for awhile was this guy named Robbie Dupree, who turned out to be from Brooklyn, but to me, was the west coast-iast of all the west coasters.
-His self-titled 1980 album is full of sleek, lonely, and lovelorn tunes, nearly all of which I loved.
-I would endlessly play it, and simultaneously attempt to draw portraits of Robbie’s sullen, bearded face, as he stared out sadly from the album cover.
+The deal was, if you had a neatly trimmed beard and were leaning on a sports car, in a crumpled yet clean linen suit, with the sun descending behind you on the cover, and your single was at least # 39 in the chart, I bought your record.
+I trusted you and I loved you.
+My big obsession for awhile was this guy named Robbie Dupree who turned out to be from Brooklyn, but to me, was the West Coast-iast of all the West Coasters.
+His self-titled 1980 album is full of sleek, lonely and lovelorn tunes, nearly all of which I just plain f-ing loved.
+I would play it endlessly whilst simultaneously attempting to draw portraits of Robbie’s sullen bearded face as he stared out sadly from the album cover.

-And with that, here’s a playlist, and a couple of loose ends from Mr. Dupree , of spineless, wussy, and truly awesome songs to play in your ’79 Firebird, as you drive to 7-11.
-Go on then.
+And with that here’s a playlist of spineless, wussy and awesome songs that continue to shine as brightly as a million suns, to play in your ’79 Firebird, as you drive to 7-11.
+They’re just waiting to be found…